goldsborough/capstone/README.md

 ## Building

+You can compile the source as usual with `javac` and `java`:

+`javac -cp lib/lanterna-2.1.9.jar:source source/Main.java`

+`java -cp :lib/lanterna-2.1.9.jar:source Main`

-You can compile the source as usual with `javac` and `java`, or optionally run the `run.py` script, which gives you the option to build the project with the `-b/--build` switch and then run it either in the terminal via `-t/--terminal` or in SWING GUI using `-g/--graphical`.
+or optionally run the `run.py` script, which gives you the option to build the project with the `-b/--build` switch and then run it either in the terminal via `-t/--terminal` or in a SWING GUI using `-g/--graphical`.

 You can also easily import the project into NetBeans (`nbproject`) or Intellij (`.idea`).

+## Testing

+Test coverage for non-UI classes (especially any utility/data classes) is quite high.
+Tests are contained in the `test` folder and can be executed with `JUnit` and `HamCrest`, both included in `test/lib`.

 ## Documentation